mariuszNowicki/java-sdk/README.md

     sbt publish
     ```

-    or you can add as a dependency with build.java.
+    or you can add it as a dependency with build.java.
 For example:

 ```java
 object Build extends Build {